sigsergv/pki-heart/README.md

 ## Development mode

-By default it's assuming you are working in project root directory.
+By default it's assuming you are working in project root directory with files `README.md` and `requirements.txt`.

-*PKI Heart* is written on python3 and doesn't support python version 2 or python3 version lesser than 3.8.
+*PKI Heart* is written in python3 and doesn't support python version 2 or python3 version lesser than 3.8.

+We use postresql for both development and production so you need to install this database server first.
+On Linux use your distribution commands like `apt install postgresql`, on Macos install [Postgres.app](https://postgresapp.com).

 *PKI Heart* uses venv for development, so initialize it first and verify:

     $ python3 -m venv .venv
     $ source .venv/bin/activate
-    $ command -v pip python3
+    $ command -v python3
-    /Users/serge/projects/pki-heart/.venv/bin/pip
     /Users/serge/projects/pki-heart/.venv/bin/python3

-We use postresql for both development and production.
+    $ python3 -m pip --version
+    pip 22.2.2 from /Users/serge/projects/pki-heart/.venv/lib/python3.10/site-packages/pip (python 3.10)
+    $ python3 -m pip install wheel
+    $ python3 -m pip install -r requirements.txt

+If you are using Macos please read section [Macos notes](#macos-notes) how to setup postgres properly.

 Create postresql user: